arpitahegde414/GoWebAppDocker/README.md

 # GoWebAppDocker

 This is a sample Go Web application.
+I have used it to run in docker container.
 The binaries are created for the file in windows using below commands:

 1.Set the target OS first.You can refer the blog - https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04